POTS Treatment in NOVA & Maryland

 This condition is a type of dysautonomia.
 Normally, when a person stands, gravity pulls blood to the lower extremities.
 The nervous system senses this and sends a message to the blood vessels in the legs to constrict, sending more blood back to the heart and the head.
 In patients with POTS, this message to constrict the blood vessels does not get sent.
 Therefore, instead of the heart rate increasing by a normal 10 to 15 beats per minute upon standing, it increases by more than 30 beats and can even double.

-At the Children’s Heart Institute, we take a family approach to medical care.
+At The Children’s Heart Institute, a member of John Hopkins Medicine,, we take a family approach to medical care.
 In addition to the attending pediatric cardiologist, the practice also utilizes the expert medical services of pediatric sub-specialists for non-cardiac problems.
-For more information about the treatment options for Postural Orthostatic Tachycardia Syndrome (POTS) at our offices in Maryland and Virginia, call us today to schedule your child’s appointment.
+For more information about the treatment options for Postural Orthostatic Tachycardia Syndrome (POTS) at our pediatric cardiology clinic in Maryland and Virginia, call us today to schedule your child’s appointment.

 - Orthostatic Intolerance (lightheadedness, dizziness)